pdeemea/distributed-tracing-demo/README.md

 <h3>Issues to be solved</h3>
 <ul>
-<li>how do I configure the requests I want Sleuth to track?
+<li>how do I configure Sleuth not to generate a span event for unmapped routes?
 It seems it is tracking every incoming requests, eg. /somecrazyrequest will produce a
-span event</li>
+span event.
+There is a TraceFilter used to filter some mappings like /info and others.
+But this is not enough. </li>
 </ul>